rathore-2002/Ping-Pong-Game/README.md

 # Ping-Pong-Game
+RULES->
- In this use keys A and D for the movement of the rods.
+ # In this use keys A and D for the movement of the rods.
+ # Press Enter key to start the game.